dhunt84971/CalendarNotes/BUILD_HISTORY.md

 # Build History

+## v2.3.4 - 2026-06-09
+- Fixed bug where saving a document page overwrote the current day's note in the database with the page content.
+- Fixed loss of the selected document/page when leaving the Documents panel with unsaved edits and returning.
+- Fixed the document tree not expanding to reveal a subdocument when navigating to it from a search result.

 ## v2.3.3 - 2026-04-05
 - Search terms are now highlighted in the current note/document content after a search is performed, even when not hovering over a specific search result.
 - Highlighting persists when navigating to a result and clears when switching away from the search panel or clearing the search.